 Fittings including flange joints, bends, tee pieces, tapped pieces and junctions shall be standard GRP fittings and shall comply with DIN 19565.

 All flanges shall be drilled and comply with EN 4504 unless otherwise specified.
 The nominal pressure rating for particular flanges shall be at least equal to the highest pressure rating of the pipes or fittings to which they are attached, but with a nominal pressure of PN 10.
 All flanges shall be provided with all necessary nuts, bolts washers and gaskets, as specified herein.
 After cleaning the flanges, the gasket shall be fitted smoothly to the flange and the joint made by tightening the nuts to finger pressure first.
-Thereafter the final tightening of the nuts shall be made by gradually and evenly tightening the bolts in diametrically opposite positions using only standard spanners of type approved by .
+Thereafter the final tightening of the nuts shall be made by gradually and evenly tightening the bolts in diametrically opposite positions using only standard spanners of type approved by Project Manager.

 Gaskets and joint rings shall be manufactured from natural or approved synthetic rubber.